Faster quantum and classical SDP approximations for quadratic binary optimization: Detailed summary of results

 \subsubsection{Quantum runtime}

 Quantum architectures can efficiently prepare (certain) Gibbs states and are therefore well suited to overcome the main classical bottleneck.
 In contrast, checking feasibility becomes more challenging, because information about $\rho$ is not accessible directly.
-Instead, we must prepare multiple copies of $\rho$ and perform quantum mechanical measurements to test feasibility: \begin{itemize} \item $\cO(\epsilon^{-2})$ copies of $\rho$ suffice to $\epsilon$-approximate $\mathrm{tr}(A \|A \|^{-1} \rho)$ via phase estimation. \item $\cO(n\epsilon^{-2})$ copies suffice with high probability to estimate the diagonal entries of $\rho$ (up to accuracy $\epsilon$ in trace norm) via repeated computational basis measurements. \end{itemize} Combining this with the overall cost of preparing a single Gibbs state implies the following runtime for executing Algorithm~\ref{alg:HU} on a quantum computer.
+Instead, we must prepare multiple copies of $\rho$ and perform quantum mechanical measurements to test feasibility: \begin{itemize} \item $\cO(\epsilon^{-2})$ copies of $\rho$ suffice to $\epsilon$-approximate $\mathrm{tr}(A \|A \|^{-1} \rho)$ via phase estimation. \item $\cO(n\epsilon^{-2})$ copies suffice to estimate the diagonal entries of $\rho$ (up to accuracy $\epsilon$ in trace norm) with a high probability of success via repeated computational basis measurements. \end{itemize} Combining this with the overall cost of preparing a single Gibbs state implies the following runtime for executing Algorithm~\ref{alg:HU} on a quantum computer.
 This result is based on the \emph{sparse oracle input model} and we refer to Sec.~\ref{sec:quantum} for details.